google-deepmind/tapnet/README.md

 ## Demos

-The simplest way to run TAPNext / TAPIR / BootsTAPIR is to use our colab demos online.
+The simplest way to run TAPNext / TAPNext++ / TAPIR / BootsTAPIR is to use our colab demos online.
 You can also clone this repo and run on your own hardware, including a real-time demo.

 ### Colab Demo